lemonade-sdk/lemonade-vscode/README.md

-# 🍋 Lemonade Server Provider for GitHub Copilot Chat
+# 🍋 Lemonade Provider for GitHub Copilot Chat

-## Dev Testing
-### Install dependencies
-npm install

-### Compile the TypeScript code
-npm run compile

-Open this project on VSCode and press F5.

----

 Use your local Lemonade LLM server with VS Code GitHub Copilot Chat!
-Connect to your locally running Lemonade server (port 8000) to use local LLM models for code assistance and chat.
+Connect to your locally running Lemonade server to use local LLM models for code assistance and chat.

----

-## ⚡ Quick Start
+## 🚀 Getting Started
 1. Make sure your Lemonade server is running on `http://127.0.0.1:8000`
 2. Install the Lemonade Copilot Chat extension
 3. Open VS Code's chat interface